The Best-Kept Secret for Generating Freelance Leads

 Finding My First Client

-When I first started freelancing as a UX Designer, I struggled for months to land my first client.
+When I first started freelancing as a Web Developer and UX Designer, I struggled for months to land my first client.
 It was a challenging time, and it made me wonder if I’d made the right decision striking out on my own.

 I tried posting on LinkedIn.
 Nothing.
 I tried responding to job listings on Upwork.
 Crickets.
 I tried networking events.
 What a waste of time.